MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 ### MasterDetailPage

-On iOS and the Universal Windows Platform (UWP), to set the text that screen readers will read for the toggle button on a [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage), either set the `AutomationProperties.Name`, and `AutomationProperties.HelpText` properties on the `MasterDetailPage`, or on the `Icon` property of the `Master` page.
+On iOS and the Universal Windows Platform (UWP), to set the text that screen readers will read for the toggle button on a [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage), either set the `AutomationProperties.Name`, and `AutomationProperties.HelpText` properties on the `MasterDetailPage`, or on the `IconImageSource` property of the `Master` page.

 On Android, to set the text that screen readers will read for the toggle button on a [`MasterDetailPage`](xref:Xamarin.Forms.MasterDetailPage), add string resources to the Android project: